Posse Book Review Program

 So, you have chosen a book; read it and you are ready to write a review.
 What is a Review?

-A Review is a friendly letter back to your friends, the Posse members and to the Book Publisher.
+A Review can be a friendly letter back to your friends, the Posse members, and to the book Publisher.
 In this friendly letter you start with a standard heading that tells us and the Publisher what it is that you are reviewing:

 Heading "Title: Subtitle", by author.
 University of Somewhere Press, 2022, 234 pp. Tables, graphs, endnotes, index.
 Hardcover. $39.50. (now you are 1/3 done).

-If you still have doubts about what a review should look like, check a recent Roundup magazine.
+If you still have doubts about what a review should look like, look at a recent Roundup magazine.
 Each edition has a half dozen or so reviews that have made it through the Posse review process.
 Pick one you like and model your review after it.

 Send your review to the Posse Book Chair and they can take it from there.